 Patients with acute coronary syndrome (ACS) require proper care as early as the first call to the EMS.
 Signs of ACS must be one of the first things that first responders look out for.
 By quickly treating and diagnosing ACS, you can achieve the highest chance to keep healthy heart tissue safe.
 It is incredibly crucial for health care providers to identify individuals with ACS or potential ACS, so they can determine timely management, initiate evaluation, and appropriate triage.

-STEMI Chain of Survival
+ACS Chain of Survival

 Goals of ACS Treatment